JOJ0/synadm/CONTRIBUTING.md

 ### Non-Programming

 * [Set up synadm](README.md#installation) and report whether the installation, configuration and update processes work as described or could be improved.
-We don't have the resources to test on many operating systems, thus a quick GitHub issue telling us: "It even works on Fancy-OS" would help already.
+We don't have the resources to test on many operating systems, but you can [let us know](https://matrix.to/#/%23synadm%3Apeek-a-boo.at?via=jacksonchen666.com&via=maclemon.at&via=matrix.org&via=raim.ist) if it does work.
 * Help keeping the [Implementation Status / Commands List](README.md#implementation-status--commands-list) chapter up to date.
 The Synapse project is steadily releasing new features for the _Synapse Admin API_.
 We can't keep up with updating this list but still think it is a handy overview of what's supported and what isn't.
 * Help prioritizing what to code next: Pick a feature from the list you find in the [Implementation Status / Commands List](README.md#implementation-status--commands-list) chapter, open a GitHub issue and tell us what it is.
 If you don't find the feature in the list, please add it!
-* Improve the docs: The end-user documentation is entirely realized with the typical online help of unix commands, an option named`--help/-h`.
+* Improve the docs: The end-user documentation is entirely realized with the typical online help of Unix commands, an option named`--help/-h`.
 We believe that a top-priority in designing CLI tools is getting this information right.
 Spelling, wording and of course technical correctness are equally important.
-If it's not easily possible to stay brief and technically precise at the same time, we believe it is ok to prioritize precision over shortness.
-We have automated rendering `--help` to HTML with the _Sphinx documentation generator_, [which can be found here](https://synadm.readthedocs.io/en/latest/index_cli_reference.html).
+If it's not easily possible to stay brief and technically precise at the same time, we believe it is OK to prioritize precision over shortness.
+We also have documentation made with _Sphinx_ [available online](https://synadm.readthedocs.io/en/latest/index_cli_reference.html).

 ### Programming

 * Pick an open issue on GitHub or an unticked feature from the [Implementation Status / Commands List](README.md#implementation-status--commands-list) chapter, start implementing and submit a pull-request when you are ready to receive our feedback.
   * If you'd like to receive "early feedback" even though you think your code is not ready yet, submit your PR already and set it to draft state.
-Ping us using @mention.
+You can then mention us (`@` then followed by a GitHub username).
   * It's ok to open a Draft PR even if you don't want our feedback yet but it helps you in any way.
 We won't bother you until you ping us.
 * Read the [Synapse Admin API docs](https://github.com/matrix-org/synapse/tree/master/docs/admin_api), pick a feature, implement it and send a pull-request.
-Don't forget to check if the feature is listed in the [Implementation Status / Commands List](README.md#implementation-status--commands-list) chapter already. if not, please include the addition to the list in your PR (separate commit if possible).
+Don't forget to check if the feature is listed in the [Implementation Status / Commands List](README.md#implementation-status--commands-list) chapter already.
+If not, please add the command to the list (preferably in a separate commit).

 ## Submitting Your Work